cf-toolsuite/sanford/docs/RUN.md

 ### with Vector database

-This setup launches either an instance of Chroma or PgVector for use by the VectorStore.
+This setup launches either an instance of Chroma, PgVector, or Redis Stack for use by the VectorStore.

 #### Chroma